stain/s11.no/content/2023/phd/discussion/index.md

 RO-Crate FDOs complements the findings of [section 6.1.1.3](#signposting), in that RO-Crate provides FDO with a generic metadata framework and a serialization that can work both for FDOs on the Web and with legacy Handle/DOIP approaches -- this metadata role for RO-Crate in the FDO ecosystem is also highlighted by \[[Wittenburg 2023b]\].

 Some extra considerations is rightly needed on identifiers to reduce relative paths challenges with RO-Crate FDOs -- for this purpose, the next specification \[[RO-Crate 1.2]\] introduce a distinction between an [attached RO-Crate](https://www.researchobject.org/ro-crate/1.2-DRAFT/structure.html#attached-ro-crate) (*has some root directory containing other files referenced by relative paths, possibly archived in a ZIP or exposed on the Web*) and a [detached RO-Crate](https://www.researchobject.org/ro-crate/1.2-DRAFT/structure.html#detached-ro-crate) (*no defined root directory, all references are absolute*).
-This *detached* style is suitable for an FDO architecture, even for use within APIs which do not lend themselves to relative path references (such as DOIP-over-HTTP \[[CNRI 2023a]\]).
+Although both style of crates can contain absolute URI references, this *detached* style is more suitable for an FDO architecture, even for use within APIs which do not lend themselves to relative path references (such as DOIP-over-HTTP \[[CNRI 2023a]\]).
 RO-Crate 1.2 also define methods for [converting between attached/detached](https://www.researchobject.org/ro-crate/1.2-DRAFT/appendix/relative-uris.html) crates using standard JSON-LD tooling, showing another advantage of using Linked Data as basis for RO-Crate.

 ### How FAIR are RO-Crates? {#fair-crates}